-- Regional approach how the proposed project demonstrates a partnership approach and/or collaboration and engagement with other organisations and the community; and/or - Holistic approach demonstration of a holistic approach to resilience (e.g. catchment approach and/or multi-disciplinary involvement).
+- Regional approach how the proposed project demonstrates a partnership approach and/or collaboration and engagement with other organisations and the community; and/or - Holistic approach demonstration of a holistic approach to resilience and/or risk reduction (e.g. catchment approach and/or multi-disciplinary involvement).